 When do you need an ERN?

-As mentioned previously, you’ll need to quote your ERN in all correspondence with HMRC, above all when you complete your annual PAYE return.
+As mentioned previously, you’ll need to quote your ERN in all correspondence with HMRC, above all when you submit your RTI payroll returns, P11Ds, or end-of-year filings.

 What if you lose your ERN?

-You are likely to need your ERN at various points in any given tax year.
-If you lose the number, you should be able to find it by checking some previous correspondence from HMRC, provided you haven’t thrown the letters in the bin!
-The number will also appear on your annual P60 form.
+You are likely to need your ERN at various points during the tax year.
+If you lose the number, you should be able to find it by checking previous correspondence from HMRC, your company’s PAYE online account, or within your payroll software records.
+The number will also appear on your employees’ P60 and P45 forms.

 No record of an ERN?